hhru/api/docs_eng/employer_negotiations.md

 order_by | no | Sorting option.
-Possible values may differ for different collections; the available options are specified in the [list of collections in the `order_types` field](#order-types). page | no | Page number, default: 0 per_page | no | Number of items per page: default value is 20; the maximum value is 50
+Possible values may differ for different collections; the available options are specified in the [list of collections in the `order_types` field](#order-types). page | no | Page number, default: 0 per_page | no | Number of items per page: default value is 20; the maximum value is 50 age_from | no | Applicant's age in years, range from age_to | no | Applicant's age in years, range up to area | no | Area.
+Multiple values can be specified.
+Possible values: [/areas](https://github.com/hhru/api/blob/master/docs/areas.md) citizenship | no | Country of desired citizenship.
+Multiple values can be specified.
+Possible values can be found in the [country dictionary](areas.md#countries) currency_code | no | Currency code.
+Possible values: `currency` (key=code) from [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries driver_license_type | no | Driver license categories.
+Multiple values can be specified.
+Possible values: `driver_license_types` from [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries) education | no | Education.
+Possible values: `education_level` from [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries) experience | no | Work experience.
+Multiple values can be specified.
+Possible values: `experience` from [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries) gender | no | Gender.
+Possible values: `gender` from [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries) language | no | Language skills.
+Multiple values can be specified.
+Set in the format language.level, where `language` is the value from the dictionary [/languages](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-languages), `level` is the value from the dictionary `language_level` [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries) relocation | no | Ready to relocate.
+Possible values: `resume_search_relocation` from [/dictionaries](https://api.hh.ru/openapi/redoc#tag/Obshie-spravochniki/operation/get-dictionaries) salary_from | no | Desired salary (range from) salary_to | no | Desired salary (range up to) search_radius_meters | no | Distance to a potential candidate (in meters) search_text | no | Search string show_only_new_responses | no | Show only new responses (these responses have not been viewed yet) show_only_with_vehicle | no | Filter by car availability university | no | ID of the [educational institution](https://github.com/hhru/api/blob/master/docs_eng/suggests.md).
+Multiple values can be specified.

 ### Response